-ERS plays a leading role in Federal research on food security and food security measurement in U.S. households and communities.
+ERS plays a leading role in research on food security and food security measurement in U.S. households and communities.
 ERS provides data access and technical support to social science scholars to facilitate their research on food security.
 ERS research focuses on:

 - Food security in U.S. households (see annual report below).

 - Food security's impact on the well-being of children, adults, families, and communities.

 - Food security's relationship to public policies, public assistance programs, and the economy.